-Exclusions include: infertility treatments, reproductive services other than prenatal care, labor and delivery, and care related to diseases illnesses or abnormalities related to the reproductive system.
+Exclusions include: For services and supplies related to infertility treatments, artificial insemination, intrauterine insemination and in vitro fertilization regardless of any claim to be medically necessary. reproductive services other than prenatal care, labor and delivery, and care related to diseases illnesses or abnormalities related to the reproductive system.

-- 6.2.10.
-Inpatient mental health services, other than services described in 6.2.18., but including services furnished in a state-operated mental hospital and including residential or other 24-hour therapeutically planned structural services (Section 2110(a)(10)) - (1) Benefits for Covered Medical Expenses are paid for medically necessary inpatient psychiatric treatment of an enrollee. - (2) Benefits for covered medical expenses are provided for Partial Hospitalization. - (3) Certification of medical necessity by the Insurer's Utilization Review Program is required for admissions to a hospital.
+- 6.2.10. \square Inpatient mental health services, other than services described in 6.2.18., but including services furnished in a private or state-operated mental hospital and including residential or other 24-hour therapeutically planned structural services.
+(Section 2110(a)(10)) - (1) Benefits for Covered Medical Expenses are paid for medically necessary inpatient psychiatric treatment of an enrollee. - (2) Benefits for covered medical expenses are provided for Partial Hospitalization. - (23) Certification of medical necessity by the UM/QIO or designee Insurer's Utilization Review Program is required for admissions to a hospital.